dtudk/pythonsupport-page/docs/install/windows/manual.rst

         Open Visual Studio Code and select the Extensions |extensions| tab on the left.

     #.
-        Here search for Python, and download the extension.
+        Here search for `Python`, and download the extension.
 Make sure that it's from Microsoft.

         .. image:: /images/install/macos-package-managed-python.png
             :width: 200
             :align: center

     #.
-        Search for Jupyter, and download
+        Search for `Jupyter`, and download
         that extension as well.
 This also needs to be from Microsoft.

         .. image:: /images/install/macos-package-managed-jupyter.png